 This will indicate that you want candidates to provide experience certificates to prove their experience in the field.

 Different keywords indicate different requirements.
-Writing the keyword “knowing” means the person knowing something is desired, but it is not essential.
+Writing the keyword “knowing” means the person knows something is desired, but it is not essential.
 In contrast to this, the phrase “having certified in” makes it necessary for the candidate to have the skills to be able to get the job.

 Step 4: Keep your selection criteria simple